ZACHARY2215/attendance-checker/README.md

 ## Requirements

 - macOS (tested on macOS Monterey and above)
+- Windows 10/11 (see Windows instructions below)
 - Python 3.10 (with Tkinter support)
-- Homebrew (for CMake and Python installation)
+- Homebrew (for CMake and Python installation on macOS)
 - USB Webcam(s)
 - (Optional) USB RFID Reader

 ## Installation

+### On macOS

 1. **Clone this repository**
 2. **Run the setup script (recommended):**